Amir Hamja

 Mohammad Amir Hamza, professionally known as Amir Hamja, is a Bangladeshi photojournalist based in New York.
-A former staff photographer and member of the Times Fellowship class of 2023-24, Hamja frequently contributes to The New York Times.
+A former staff photographer and member of the Times Fellowship class of 2023–24, Hamja frequently contributes to The New York Times.

 His works have appeared in Bloomberg, National Geographic, The Wall Street Journal, The Guardian, and The Washington Post, among others.
 He served as the official photographer of the Emmy-winning Netflix show Patriot Act with Hasan Minhaj.

 Hamja's photographs have appeared in the front page of The New York Times multiple times, as well as of The Wall Street Journal.
+Hamja's photograph was featured in TIME magazine's ‘Top 100 Photos of the Year’ in 2025.
+Subsequently, the Ministry of Cultural Affairs announced that the Bangladesh Shilpakala Academy will introduce Photography as a dedicated department for the first time.

 Early life and education

 Amir Hamja was born in 1992 in Chattogram, Bangladesh.
 He pursued a degree in pharmacy at the University of Science and Technology Chattogram (USTC), graduating in 2014.
 During his studies, Hamja developed an interest in photography, beginning amateur photography in 2012.